Observable Social Life Spaces: Exploring User Interpretations of agent-side life context in human-agent interaction: System Design

 \begin{itemize} \item[(a)] \textbf{Social Identity Equality.} Based on Social Identity Theory \cite{tajfel1978differentiation} and Role Identity Theory \cite{stryker1980symbolic}, each agent is assigned a virtual professional identity corresponding to a real-world occupation (e.g., chef, musician, librarian).
 This identity is encoded in the agent's profile and incorporated into the system prompt, influencing all dialogue and behavioral decisions.
 In this study, the primary agent is set as a restaurant chef to control experimental variables.

-\item[(b)] \textbf{Social Relation Equality.} Interpersonal relationships depend on mutual identity recognition \cite{tajfel2001integrative}.
-The system deploys five agents with different personalities and occupations within the Observable Social Life Spaces.
-Agents automatically initiate multi-turn dialogues when spatial proximity falls below a threshold, forming a dynamic social network.
+\item[(b)] \textbf{Social Relation Equality.} Social identity theory holds that people position themselves in relation to others through identity categorization \cite{tajfel2001integrative}.
+The system deploys five agents with different personalities and occupations within the Observable Social Life Spaces. agents automatically initiate multi-turn dialogues when spatial proximity falls below a threshold, forming a dynamic social network.
 Dialogue content among agents is recorded as virtual memory and naturally referenced in subsequent interactions with users.

 \item[(c)] \textbf{Social Environment Equality.} The environment serves as the "stage” for interactions \cite{goffman2023presentation}.
 The Observable Social Life Spaces include multiple functional scene areas covering dining, leisure, culture, and social activities, roughly aligned with common public spaces in real life.
 Each scene represents a typical social activity context, providing a concrete spatial background for agent autonomy and user observation.